 - Panko Breadcrumbs.
-Whole wheat Panko crumbs are the best way to help crisp up the chicken without frying it.
+The best way to help crisp up the chicken without frying it.
 They also absorb the sauce, giving the chicken pieces their hallmark sticky texture.

 - Green Onions.
 One of my favorite additions to stir fry recipes.
 They add balance to the sweetness of the sauce and give freshness and color to the dish.

 For the Homemade Orange Chicken Sauce